Black History Month and You

 National Black History Month is one of many important milestones in embracing diversity in the world.
-Today's school children are very much made aware of the history of slavery, oppression, and inequality that Blacks have endured.
+It’s a measure of just how far society has come, how history has been made, and future is what we make of today.
+Because of having such celebrations, children in school in the 21st century remain very much made aware of the history of slavery, oppression, and inequality that Blacks have endured.
 Even younger children of preschool age and toddlers have the added advantage of being accepting of all nationalities.
 The younger children are when exposed to various cultures, the more comfortable they will be with all people for the rest of their lives.
-Make it a point to visit public places with your child and make it a point to encourage him or her to play with other children who are different in color.
+They understand better and accept more readily the differences they observe and find the commonalities between all people to remove the barriers that were once painfully apparent.
+So, make it a point to visit public places with your child and make it a point to encourage him or her to play with other children who are different in color.

-The best ways to introduce very young children to Black History itself involves stories, foods, music, and crafts.
-Children need that hands-on experience to form lasting impressions.
-If you are lucky enough to have your child in a daycare or preschool, the teachers there already incorporate lessons and activities for Black History Month and further cultural awareness.
+Children learn best when their senses are fully utilized.
+Want to make memories?
+Starting with very young ages, National Black History Month can be shared through stories, foods, music, and crafts.
+Truly, children need that hands-on experience to form positive, lasting impressions.
+If you are lucky enough to have your child in a daycare or preschool (or work in one), then you are already aware that teachers there already incorporate lessons and activities for Black History Month and further cultural awareness.
 But it shouldn't stop there, because learning should also come from home.

 Stories - What kid doesn't like a good book?
 Read African folktales, poetry, or even a historical book on the life of a notable Black's childhood or significance in adulthood.
 Some great books to try include: The ABCs of Black History: A Children's Guide by Craig Thompson; I See the Rhythm by Toyomi Igus and Michele Wood; Let's Talk About Race by Julius Lester; Nelson Mandela's Favorite African Folktales by Nelson Mandela, Charlize Theron, Benjamin Bratt, and LeVar Burton.